Data Exports: Account Opening

 branch_user_idNumber: identifier of the employee responsible for the application.1234

-employee_nameString: name and last name of the employee responsible for the application.
+employee_nameString: first and last name of the employee responsible for the application.Nicholas Hinrichsen

 application_statusString: current status of the application.
 Possible values:

-• ACCEPTED: the application was successful and an account has been opened;
+• ACCEPTED: the application was successful and an account has been opened

-• DENIED: the application wasn't allowed to proceed;
+• DENIED: the application wasn't allowed to proceed

-• CANCELLED: the application started but didn't continue the flow;
+• CANCELLED: the application started but didn't continue

-• ERROR: the application had an issue;
+• ERROR: the application had an issue

-• EXTERNAL_FUNDING_CONFIRMATION: we're waiting for funding confirmation;
+• EXTERNAL_FUNDING_CONFIRMATION: waiting for funding confirmation

 ACCEPTED